slimtoolkit/slim/README.md

 The goal is to auto-generate Seccomp, AppArmor, (and potentially SELinux) profiles based on the collected information.

-* AppArmor profiles (the auto-generated profiles are almost usable :-)).
+* AppArmor profiles
+* Seccomp profiles

 ### CHALLENGES